Creating Your First Website

 Domain name

 First things first!
 Getting your domain name is the very first thing you need to think about.
 Go to bluehost.com, rebel.ca, godaddy.com or any other domain registrar, and register your domain yourself.
 This may cost anywhere from $10 to $40.
 For Canadian companies, keep in mind that not all registrars support “.ca” domain names.
-We generally use canspace.ca and do not recommend godaddy.com for various reasons including they tend to oversell you.
+We generally use canspace.ca and do not recommend godaddy.com for various reasons including they tend to oversell you with services that are not needed.

 All you will need to register for a domain is a credit card or a PayPal account.
 Regardless if you are working with an agency or building your website by yourself, it is important that you purchase and control your own domain name.
 This gives you top-level control, and will save you headaches in the future should you want to change web providers.